Like other internet entrepreneurs, you’re probably wondering how to best create an amazing ecommerce business in 2020.

 We’ve talked about this before, but we’ll repeat it.
 Use testimonials, live purchase history, reviews, whatever you need to do to prove that your products are well worth the money their spending.

 29. Let Customers Know Where the Product Comes From

-If your dropshipping products we’re featured somewhere, let your customers know that.
-If they’ve seen it on TV, make that clear in your description.
-Drop shipping store owners need to build trust fast.
+If your products we’re featured somewhere, let your customers know that.
+If they’ve seen it on TV or Aliexpress, make that clear in your description.
+Storeowners need to build trust fast.
 Showing where you got a product idea or sourced products is a huge plus.

 30. Retargeting and Follow up

-Your tracking everything so you can retarget abandoned carts and follow up with return customers.
+Your tracking everything so you can retarget abandoned carts and follow up with return shoppers.
 Make sure you don’t let anyone become a “one and done.”